aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/sevenziparchiveentry/_index.md

 ```

-Read from the stream to get original content of file.
+Read from the stream to get the original content of the file.
 See examples section.

 **Returns:**
 java.io.InputStream - the stream that represents the contents of the entry